Sun Communities

-Sun Communities is a publicly traded real estate investment trust that invests in manufactured housing communities, recreational vehicle communities, and marinas.
-As of December 31, 2022 the company owned interests in 669 such properties in the United States, Canada and the UK consisting of over 179,700 developed sites and over 47,800 wet slips and dry storage spaces.
+Sun Communities is a publicly traded real estate investment trust that invests in manufactured housing communities and recreational vehicle communities.
+As of June 2, 2025, the company owned interests in 500 such properties in the United States, Canada, and the UK..

 Sun Communities is listed on the New York Stock Exchange under the symbol: SUI.

-Gary Shiffman serves as chairman and chief executive officer of Sun Communities, Inc., and has been a director and an executive officer since the company's inception in 1993.
+Gary Shiffman is chairman and chief executive officer of Sun Communities, and has been a director since the company's inception in 1993.

 Brands

 Sun Outdoors (formerly known as Sun RV Resorts) is the RV resort division of Sun Communities, Inc. and was established in 1996.
 It is the owner and operator of more than 170 resorts and campgrounds across the United States and Canada.

-In September 2020, Sun Communities, Inc. closed on the acquisition of Safe Harbors Marinas, as it acquired 99 marinas owned and operated by Safe Harbor.

-On April 8, 2022, Sun Communities, Inc. closed on the acquisition of Park Holidays UK as it acquired 40 owned and two managed communities in the United Kingdom.

-Sun Unity

-Sun Communities, Inc. initiates social responsibility through its Sun Unity Program.